liyanakhrl/server/README.md

 # server
 etiqa technical assessment.
-This is springboot server build with Maven and Java JDK 17
+This is springboot server build with Maven and Java JDK 17.
+The server listen to port 8080

 ### How to run the project